Performans-Dev/hee_rsp_central-heating-control/docs/work-plan.md

      3. Work with the OS team to ensure the app starts automatically on Raspberry Pi boot.

 ---

-These are the subtasks for **Flutter Task #1**.
-Let me know if you'd like to dive deeper into a specific subtask or move to another main task!

 ### **Flutter Task #8: Setup Process Implementation**